DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

-# Prologue - The Ritual
+ï»¿# Prologue - The Ritual

 Marla stood in the observation chamber, her hands clasped behind her back.
 On the projection wall: a slow-turning Multispiral Resonance Frame of harmonic interference patterns.
-Each one shifted subtly—too subtly—in ways she could no longer trust.
+Each one shifted subtlyâ€”too subtlyâ€”in ways she could no longer trust.

 The anomaly was waking up.

 Outside the chamber, the containment dome pulsed with stable resonance.
 A perfect shell.
-Inside it, nothing visible—only air, layered with the ghost of an intelligence that had once filled it.
+Inside it, nothing visibleâ€”only air, layered with the ghost of an intelligence that had once filled it.

 "We can't delay much longer," she said.
 Her voice echoed across the room to two figures behind the glass: the Oversight Liaison and Elyra Voss.